Vey-Damneun/DataSage/README.md

 <br>
 <h2>📚 Business Analytics</h2>
 <table>
-<p>Understanding the significance of privacy and data confidentiality, I cannot display actual projects due to their confidential nature.
-Instead, I'll share a range of projects, analyses, models, consultations, and recommendation reports, all using open-source data.
-The showcased MSBA project for the community involved a variety of tasks.
-This included producing detailed consultation reports, conducting regular updates and meetings, creating datasets, and developing a chatbot integrated with Facebook Messenger for real-time customer interaction.
-Moreover, I designed an interactive dashboard using Tableau and provided written recommendations to enhance company efficiency.
+  <p>Due to the confidential nature of my work, I'm unable to display actual projects.
+However, I can share a diverse array of projects that I've undertaken, all utilizing open-source data.
+One notable community-focused MSBA project involved a multifaceted approach, including generating comprehensive consultation reports, conducting frequent team updates and meetings, creating datasets, and even developing a real-time customer chatbot integrated with Facebook Messenger.
+To improve organizational efficiency, I also designed an interactive dashboard using Tableau and provided written strategic recommendations.</p>

-Throughout these projects, I utilized programming languages like R for analysis and IBM Watson for AI and machine learning tasks.
-Project management tools, such as Project for sprint tracking and Trello for team collaboration and project updates, were essential parts of my workflow.
-To gather large datasets for analysis, I leveraged Twitter for live data collection and surveyed numerous public databases.
-Regular monthly updates were presented to the team, and a final presentation was made to the community.</p>
+  <p>Throughout these projects, I employed programming languages such as R for analytics and IBM Watson for AI and machine learning functions.
+For project management, I relied on Microsoft Project for sprint tracking and Trello for team collaboration and real-time updates.
+To obtain expansive datasets, I utilized Twitter for live data collection and scoured various public databases.
+Monthly updates were consistently shared with the team, culminating in a final presentation to the community.</p>

   <tr>
     <td>📊 <a href="https://1drv.ms/i/s!AoRrTjl22F1v2HgYAc-73MyLy27k?e=ZfAdRD">Three Types of Analytics</a></td>
     <td>📈 <a href="https://1drv.ms/i/s!AoRrTjl22F1v2QwE0MZEHu_d0oup?e=ArcHbY">Data in Analytics</a></td>
     <td>🧪 <a href="https://1drv.ms/i/s!AoRrTjl22F1v2Q3m9Lnh2lVDqwSJ?e=H7vXHQ">MSBA Project</a></td>
+    <td>🧪 <a href="https://1drv.ms/i/s!AoRrTjl22F1v2g_MfVBtW99mwMzt?e=8AzUE3">Project Planning</a></td>
   </tr>
 </table>

 <br>
 <h3>🌐🎬 Youtube Channels | 💥 Part-Time Fun 🌟</h3>
 <table>